 Community Foundations are well placed to support local charities to overcome challenges presented by this ongoing emergency.

-We will be creating a donation page but in the meantime please either contact Steve Duncan on 01422 349700 if you wish to support the Fund or make a donation directly into the Foundation’s bank account at the Yorkshire Bank – Sort Code: 05/04/49 Acc.
+You can donate by visiting our Local Giving Page or please contact Steve Duncan on 01422 349700 if you wish to support the Fund or make a donation directly into the Foundation’s bank account at the Yorkshire Bank – Sort Code: 05/04/49 Acc.
 No. 70400958

 Community Foundation for Calderdale relies on the generosity of individuals, businesses and public sector organisations to help local people to gain the support they need while investing in a brighter future for all.

 Our Impact – Making Giving Count Locally.

 We’ve distributed over £30 million in grants since 1991, enabling positive change in the lives of thousands of people in our communities.

 The Tuesday 2 O’Clock Club is the latest group in Calderdale to help tackle loneliness and isolation, with the help of a Community Foundation Grant.